kleopatra999/faq/answers.md

 ## Is there a CPAN for Perl 6?
 Or will Perl 6 use the Perl 5 CPAN?

 There isn't yet a module repository for Perl 6 as sophisticated as CPAN.
-But [modules.perl6.org](http://modules.perl6.org/) has a ist of known Perl 6 modules, and [panda](https://github.com/tadzik/panda/) can install and precompile those that work with [rakudo](http://rakudo.org/).
+But [modules.perl6.org](http://modules.perl6.org/) has a list of known Perl 6 modules, and [panda](https://github.com/tadzik/panda/) can install and precompile those that work with [rakudo](http://rakudo.org/).